 » steel market developments;

-» industry viability;
+» industry viability and competitiveness;

 » trade policies, including non-tariff measures and export restrictions on raw materials;

 » steelmaking raw material markets, which are receiving increasing attention by governments and industry alike given the sector depends heavily on a range of raw materials for its production;

 » global excess capacity, given its growing magnitude and the impacts it is having on the industry’s economic viability.
 Governments are interested in learning the causes of excess capacity, particularly the role of government interventions in creating or sustaining excess capacity, as well as policies aimed at easing the situation;